Reading guide: The Long Song by Andrea Levy

 Andrea Levy’s bittersweet novel about the last days of slavery in Jamaica is powerful and intimate - and full of mischievous surprise.

-Set in Jamaica during the last turbulent years of slavery and the early years of freedom that followed, The Long Story is a thrilling journey through that time in the company of people who lived it.
+Set during the turbulent years of slavery and the early years of freedom that followed, The Long Song is a thrilling journey through that time in the company of people who lived it.
 Based on the lives of the people who live and work on the Amity sugar plantation, the narrative centres around July, a slave girl with an indomitable spirit for survival.

 Slowly I began to realise that I was not in fact writing a novel about slavery.
 The Long Song is set in the time of slavery, and the years immediately after, but it is really a story about a person’s life, a lost voice from history that needed to be heard.— Andrea Levy writing on the inspiration behind The Long Song